 Lactase can be a good quick fix for people with lactose intolerance, but it won’t help with any other dairy issues.
 And there are several things to know if you are thinking about taking lactase enzymes.

-Keep a Budget for a Big Supply
+Keep a Supply with You

 Dosage is Subjective